joerndigital/semanticchess/README.md

 <h2>Prefixes</h2>
-If you want to use the SPARQL editor on http://localhost/8080: The following prefixes are already in use:
+If you want to use the SPARQL editor on http://localhost/8080, note that the following prefixes are already in use:

 ```sh
 PREFIX ex:    <http://example.com>